-The FLE, if applicable, should be complete by the August submit deadline so the RISD Fulbright Interview Committee can confirm feasibility.
-However, complete the FLE as soon as possible.
+The FLE, if applicable, should be completed as soon as possible.
 If you have the FLE early, you may be able to find out how you rate and have the opportunity to "test" again.
 Although the FLE form is submitted online and you do not have access to it, an evaluator will likely provide you the results and feedback.